8427 views| 0 comments

 SALBA (GF): Salba is the commercial name for a variety of chia.
 It has a white seed coat, hence the name Salvia hispanica, var Alba.

-SORGHUM FLOUR (GF): A grain commonly used in Africa and India for flat breads and chapattis.
+SORGHUM FLOUR (GF) OR SORGHUM GRAIN (GF): A grain or flour commonly used in Africa and India for flat breads and chapattis, containing lots of fiber.
 It is also used in gluten-free baking because it's close in texture and taste to wheat flour.
-It makes great waffles and pancakes.
+The flour can be used to make great waffles and pancakes.
 It also cuts the somewhat bitter taste of bean flour and is excellent in bean flour mixtures.
+The grain is an ideal addition to pilafs and cold salads.
+Replace the noodles or white rice in soups with sorghum grain for a more nutritious alternative.

 SOY FLOUR (GF): is high in protein and fat with a nutty flavor.
 Soy flour can be used to replace no more than 1/4 to 1/3 of the wheat flour in bread, rolls, cakes and cookies, and to enrich bread and macaroni.
 Also helps to tenderize baked goods.
 Soy flour is sensitive to light and heat and is not recommended for sautéing or frying.
 Check your supermarket and natural foods store for defatted soy flour because it has a better nutritional profile than regular soy.
 Other kinds of soy flour you might find are low-fat or full-fat.
 Soy flour with fat could develop "off" flavors if stored at room temperature, so keep it well wrapped in the refrigerator or freezer.